Nepalese Arts and Culture

 #Graphic Arts- Much of Nepali art is religious.
 Newari artisans create cast-bronze statuary of Buddhist and Hindu deities as well as intricately painted tangkas that describe Buddhist cosmology.
 The creation and contemplation of such art constitutes a religious act.

-#Performance Arts- Dramatic productions often focus on religious themes drawn from Hindu epics, although political satire and other comedic forms are also popular.
-There is a rich musical heritage, with a number of distinctive instruments and vocal styles, and music has become an marker of identity for the younger generation.
-Older people prefer folk and religious music; younger people, especially in urban areas, are attracted to romantic and experimental film music as well as fusions of Western and Asian genres.
+#Performance Arts– Dramatic productions often focus on religious themes drawn from Hindu epics, although political satire and other comedic forms are also popular.
+There is a rich musical heritage with a number of distinctive instruments and vocal styles.
+Music has become a marker of identity for the younger generation.
+Older people prefer folk and religious music.
+Romantic and experimental film music attract younger people, especially in urban areas.
+They also enjoy fusions of Western and Asian genres.

-Although Nepalese Arts and Culture vary differently, they all are basically rooted to the ancient ways of our ancestors who reside in those arts and cultures.
+Although Nepalese arts and culture vary greatly, our ancestors rooted them all in ancient ways.
+These ancestors reside in those arts and cultures.
 Our art and culture depict our historical background and make us unique above all other else.
-We keep these arts and culture safe as to preserve our Nation’s dignity and history.
-Nepal is truly a country full of many hidden gems but the most precious ones are our arts and culture who define us and separate us from the world by making us unique among other nations with our own arts and cultures.
+We keep these arts and culture safe to preserve our nation’s dignity and history.
+Nepal is truly a country full of many hidden gems.
+However, the most precious ones are our arts and culture.
+They define us and separate us from the world.
+They make us unique among other nations with our own arts and cultures.